Delta II: Notable payloads

 The last Delta II launch was the ICESat-2 satellite in September 2018.

-In 2008, ULA indicated that it had "around half a dozen" unsold Delta II rockets on hand, but ULA CEO Tory Bruno stated in October 2017 that there are no complete, unbooked Delta II rockets left in the ULA inventory; and though there are leftover Delta II parts, there are not enough to build another launch vehicle.
-The final Delta II rocket is located at the Kennedy Space Center rocket garden.
+In 2008, ULA indicated that it had "around half a dozen" unsold Delta II rockets on hand, and by October 2017, ULA CEO Tory Bruno stated that there were no complete Delta II rockets left in ULA inventory.

+There were some unused Delta II components, but not enough to build another vehicle.
+A Delta II, made of these leftover parts alongside some simulated parts, is located at the Kennedy Space Center rocket garden.